 Email is and will continue to be the primary target of ransomware and other types of cyber threats.
 Most ransomware attacks have been triggered by an email that carried an attachment, which started encrypting files upon download.
 To avoid such events, the thumb rule is to avoid opening emails from unknown senders and ensure all emails, even the ones from familiar senders, are scanned with an antivirus or antimalware software before downloading.

 Organizations also have the option to password protect network shares according to username and password along with placing a limit on the data size that can be shared.
 They could also implement a data security software solution to check incoming emails before they are delivered from their mail server to the intended recipient.

 Once a file is encrypted, very little can be done about it.
-However, taking backups, to both cloud and physical disk drives, can considerably mitigate the risk of data loss.
-Ensure that your firewall is robust so that malware cannot target your backup files.
+However, taking regular backups, to both on the Cloud and physical disk drives, can considerably mitigate the risk of data loss.
+It is also important to ensure that your firewall is robust so that malware cannot target your backup files.

 Preventing a situation is always more advisable than trying to fix a problem.
-In business, failing to be prepared for a security threat can prove to be very expensive, both because of the payoff fund and downtime.
+In business, failing to be prepared for a security threat can prove to be very expensive, both economically and business perspective.
 Thus, it is better to be proactive and take steps to strengthen protection against ransomware today.
 To get a security audit of your IT infrastructure and prepare for possible threats, connect with us today.